bw2/ExpansionHunter/README.md

 1) Install this optimized version
 2) Run it with the new --cache-mates option
-3) If you are splitting your variant catalog into multiple shards, it's important to presort the catalog by the normalized motif of each locus so that loci with the same motif are grouped into the same shard.
+3) If you are splitting your variant catalog into multiple shards, it's important to presort the catalog by the normalized motif so that loci with the same motif are grouped into the same shard.
    This significantly improves performance by increasing cache hit rates.
 ```